-As described in the Significant Event dated October 11, 2018, Mr. Gabriel Escarrer Juliá, his wife and their 6 children, in their capacity as direct or indirect shareholders of the companies through which they hold interest in the share capital of Meliá, notified the CNMV and the Company that a shareholders' agreement was entered into, the purpose of which was to reinforce, on a temporary basis, the majority system to adopt certain resolutions by the General Shareholders' Meeting and the Board of Directors in commercial companies and which affect certain exceptional issues, with each of their signatories maintaining free vote and, therefore, without concertation on the management of the commercial companies or Meliá.
+As described in the Significant Event dated 11/10/2018, Mr. Gabriel Escarrer Juliá, his wife and their 6 children, in their capacity as direct or indirect shareholders of the companies through which they hold interest in the share capital of Meliá, notified the CNMV and the Company that a shareholders' agreement was entered into, the purpose of which was to reinforce, on a temporary basis and after the death of Mr. Gabriel Escarrer Juliá and his spouse, the majority system to adopt certain resolutions by the General Shareholders' Meeting and the Board of Directors in commercial companies and which affect certain exceptional issues, with each of their signatories maintaining free vote and, therefore, without concertation on the management of the commercial companies or Meliá.
 The signatories consider that the Shareholders' Agreement does not have the status of an 'agreement subject to disclosure' pursuant to the Spanish Corporate Enterprises Act, and its registration with the Commercial Registry is not required, although, to ensure transparency, the signatories sent an extract of the Agreement to both Meliá and the CNMW.